BIKEPACKING KYRGYZSTAN

 It is a natural extension of two world famous cycling routes in Kyrgyzstan: Tian-Shan Traverse and Pamir Highway.
 If you plan to ride the Tian-Shan Traverse then after finishing it in Bishkek or at the Kegety Pass, you can continue on the Celestial Divide and then from Osh hit the trail south along the Pamir Highway.

-The route is built based on already described segments of the underlying accessible, known and proven routes.
-Some of the sections I have travelled earlier by bicycle, some by car, there are only three segments left to describe, there is little information on them, less photos and as it turned out navigation platforms build the trail on one of the sections erroneously.
+The route is built based on already described segments of the underlying accessible, known and proven routes, eg. Tian Shan Traverse, Expedition Alay and SRMR (2021, 2022 editions).
+Some of the sections I have travelled earlier by bicycle, some by car.
+There are only three segments left to describe, there is very little information on them, less photos and as it turned out navigation platforms build the trail on one of the sections erroneously.

 The start is in Bishkek, the final point is at Base Camp of Lenin Peak and Tulpar-Kul lake.
 The actual finish is in Sarytash, from where I returned by hitchhike to Osh and then by plane to Bishkek.